crate/cratedb-guide/docs/integrate/langchain/tutorial.md

 ## Introduction

 **LangChain** is a framework for developing applications powered by language models.
-For this tutorial, we are going to use it to interact with CrateDB using only natural language without writing any SQL.
+This tutorial uses LangChain to interact with CrateDB using only natural language without writing any SQL.
 To achieve that, you will need a CrateDB instance running, an OpenAI API key, and some Python knowledge.

 ## Set up database